brunovandamme/babel-plugin-transform-relative-path/README.md

 # Babel-plugin-transform-relative-path

 This babel plugin transforms a prefix in the path of a require/import to a relative path to a given directory.
-The plugin can be used as an alternative to using the environment variable to resolve dependencies (e.g. NODE_PATH=src).
+The plugin can be used as an alternative to using the environment variable to resolve dependencies (e.g. NODE_PATH=src), or as an alternative to bundler aliases (e.g. webpack's alias option).

 ## Installation